intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 The Internet is a shared network, built on the IP protocols using packet-switching to interconnect multiple autonomous networks.
-The Internet's departure from circuit-switching technologies allowed it to scale beyond any other known network.
+The Internet's departure from circuit-switching technologies allowed it to scale beyond any other known network design.
 On the other hand, the lack of in-network regulation made it difficult to ensure the best experience for every user.

-As the Internet use cases continue to expand, it becomes increasingly more difficult to predict which network characteristics correlate with better user experiences.
-Different application classes, e.g., video streaming and teleconferencing, can affect user experience in complex, and difficult to measure ways.
+As Internet use cases continue to expand, it becomes increasingly more difficult to predict which network characteristics correlate with better user experiences.
+Different application classes, e.g., video streaming and teleconferencing, can affect user experience in complex and difficult to measure ways.
 Internet utilization shifts rapidly during the course of each day, week and year, which further complicates identifying key metrics capable of predicting a good user experience.

 Quality of Service (QoS) initiatives attempted to overcome these difficulties by strictly prioritizing different types of traffic.
 However, QoS metrics do not always correlate with user experience.
 The utility of the QoS metric is further limited by the difficulties in building solutions with the desired QoS characteristics.

-Quality of Experience (( QoE)) initiatives attempted to integrate the psychological aspects of how quality is perceived, and created statistical models designed to optimize the user experience.
+Quality of Experience (QoE) initiatives attempted to integrate the psychological aspects of how quality is perceived, and created statistical models designed to optimize the user experience.
 Despite these high modeling efforts, the QoE approach proved beneficial in certain application classes.
-Unfortunately, generalizing the models proved to be difficult, and the question of how different applications affect each other when sharing the same network remains open.
+Unfortunately, generalizing the models proved to be difficult, and the question of how different applications affect each other when sharing the same network remains an open problem.

 The industry's focus on giving the end-user more throughput/bandwidth led to remarkable advances.
 In many places around the world, a home user enjoys gigabit speeds to their Internet Service Provider.
 This is so remarkable that it would have been brushed off as science fiction a decade ago.
-However, the focus on increased capacity came at the expense of neglecting the other important core metric: latency.
-As a result, end-users whose experience is negatively affected by high lateness were advised to upgrade their equipment to get more throughput instead. {{MacMillian2021}} showed that sometimes such an upgrade can lead to latency improvements, due to the economical reasons of overselling the "value-priced" data plans.
+However, the focus on increased capacity came at the expense of neglecting another important core metric: latency.
+As a result, end-users whose experience is negatively affected by high latency were advised to upgrade their equipment to get more throughput instead. {{MacMillian2021}} showed that sometimes such an upgrade can lead to latency improvements, due to the economical reasons of overselling the "value-priced" data plans.

-As the industry continued to give the end user more throughput, while neglecting the latency metric, application designs started to employ various latency and short service disruption hiding techniques.
-For example, user experience of web browser performance is closely tired to the content in the local cache.
-While such techniques can clearly improve the user experience when using stale data is acceptable, this development is further decoupling user experience from the core metrics.
+As the industry continued to give end users more throughput, while mostly neglecting latency concerns, application designs started to employ various latency and short service disruption hiding techniques.
+For example, a user's experience of web browser performance is closely tired to the content in the browser's local cache.
+While such techniques can clearly improve the user experience when using stale data is possible, this development further decouples user experience from core metrics.

 In the most recent 10 years, efforts by Dave Taht and the bufferbloat society had led to significant progress updating queuing algorithms to reduce latencies under load compared to simipler FIFO queues.
-Unfortunately, the home router industry has yet to implement these algorithms, mostly due to marketing and cost reasons.
-Most home router manufacturers depend on System on a Chip (SoC) acceleration to to make products with a desired throughput.
-The SoC manufacturers opt for simpler algorithms and aggressive aggregation, reasoning that a higher-throughput chip will have guaranteed demand.
-Because consumers are offered choices primarily between different high throughput devices, the perception that a higher throughput leads to higher a quality of service continues to strengthen.
+Unfortunately, the home router industry has yet to implement these algorithms, mostly due to marketing and cost concerns.
+Most home router manufacturers depend on System on a Chip (SoC) acceleration to create products with a desired throughput.
+SoC manufacturers opt for simpler algorithms and aggressive aggregation, reasoning that a higher-throughput chip will have guaranteed demand.
+Because consumers are offered choices primarily among different high throughput devices, the perception that a higher throughput leads to higher a quality of service continues to strengthen.

 The home router is not the only place that can benefit from clearer indications of acceptable performance for users.
 Since users perceive